hashicorp/packer/website/README.md

 ![Enterprise Alert Component - Inline](https://p176.p0.n0.cdn.getcloudapp.com/items/L1upYLEJ/Screen%20Shot%202020-06-11%20at%206.07.50%20PM.png?v=013ba439263de8292befbc851d31dd78)

-And here's how it could be used in your markdown document:
+And here's how it could be used in your Markdown document:

 ```mdx
 ### Some Enterprise Feature <EnterpriseAlert inline />